đș - Click here for our Example Content Library

 Message: Itâs not that Schweikert canât be trusted on Social Security, rather itâs that he CAN.
 Heâs told seniors and retirees heâd raise the retirement age, is impressed by service cuts, and stood by while Arizonans lost their jobs.
 Believe him.

-- In 2025, Schweikert voted to repeal clean energy tax credits and make them harder to access, threatening clean energy jobs in Arizona.
+- In 2025, Schweikert voted for Trump's "One Big Beautiful Bill," which repealed clean energy tax credits and make them harder to access, threatening clean energy jobs in Arizona.
 Since the beginning of the Trump administration, clean energy projects that were projected to create hundreds of jobs in Arizona were cancelled or stalled.

 - Schweikert claimed he did not âsee the dataâ for climate change and called climate activists âincredibly arrogant.â He called the regulatory powers of the Environmental Protection Agency under the Clean Water Act a âfederal power grab.â